PhonologicalCorpusTools/SLPAA/docs/source/sign_type.rst

 * "H1 and H2 maintain contact throughout sign" should be selected if the contact is maintained between both hands throughout the duration of the sign.
 This can happen when both hands move together, such as `SHOW <https://asl-lex.org/visualization/?sign=show>`_ or `CAREFUL <https://www.handspeak.com/word/search/index.php?id=328>`_, or when the two hands are stationary in space but involve local movements, as in `BOWTIE <https://asl-lex.org/visualization/?sign=bowtie>`_ or `HOLD HANDS <https://asl-lex.org/visualization/?sign=hold_hands>`_.

 * "H1 and H2 do not maintain contact" should be selected if contact is not maintained throughout the sign.
-This includes signs that have no contact between the hands (e.g., `STRUGGLE <https://asl-lex.org/visualization/?sign=struggle>`_, `BICYCLE <https://asl-lex.org/visualization/?sign=bicycle>`_, or `MILK <https://asl-lex.org/visualization/?sign=milk_2>`_) and signs that have momentary contact which is not maintained throughout the sign, such as `CRUCIFY <https://www.handspeak.com/word/search/index.php?id=7840>`_.
+This includes signs that have no contact between the hands (e.g., `STRUGGLE <https://asl-lex.org/visualization/?sign=struggle>`_, `BICYCLE <https://asl-lex.org/visualization/?sign=bicycle>`_, or `MILK_2 <https://asl-lex.org/visualization/?sign=milk_2>`_) and signs that have momentary contact which is not maintained throughout the sign, such as `CRUCIFY <https://www.handspeak.com/word/search/index.php?id=7840>`_.

 .. _bilateral_symmetry_relation: